frederic-perez/AmE-dictionary/data/dictionary.md

 __grind<sup>1</sup>__ _n_ :two::hammer: _Most of us are more focused on the daily grind._ _The grind of life on the road._
 __grind<sup>2</sup>__ _v_ (grinding) _Bumping and grinding._
 __grinder__ _n_ A large sandwich made of a long crusty roll split lengthwise and filled with meats and cheese (and tomato and onion and lettuce and condiments); different names are used in different sections of the United States. _Syn_ hoagie, Italian sandwich, poor boy, sub, Cuban sandwich, zep, torpedo, wedge, bomber, hero _I usually have a salad for lunch, but today I am going to treat myself to a carb-laden, ham-stuffed grinder._
-__grinding half__ _“The people’s business had come to a grinding half, and nothing was going to happen,” he said._
 __grip__ _v_
 __grip-and-grin__ _n_ __1__ _colloquial_ An event at which one is expected to smile and shake hands for a photograph. __2__ _colloquial_ A photograph of people looking towards the camera and smiling while they shake hands, typically taken at such an event. _Grip-and-grin shots._
 __gripe<sup>1</sup>__ _n_ :astonished::five::hammer: _Not a single gripe._ _Syn_ complaint